I saw this article and I am wondering if this is common

 If you require emergency medical treatment for a serious accident or illness while travelling, please call the Emergency Assistance team listed on your certificate of insurance/policy documents.
 They can assist you with finding the most appropriate medical facility for treatment if you are unsure.
 You can also retrieve the correct Emergency Assistance team's number here - http://www.worldnomads.com/emergencyassistance.aspx

-Safe travels, over 6 years ago
+Safe travels, about 7 years ago